 From babies to the elderly,

 brain tumours can affect anyone at any age.
 In Singapore, about 500 adults and 40 children undergo surgery every year to remove a brain tumour.
-Brain tumours are the second most common type of cancer in children after
+Brain tumour cancers are the second most common type of cancer in children after

 There are over 120 types of brain tumours

 A brain tumour is an abnormal growth of cells beneath the skull.
 Since there are many different types of cells within the brain, this leads to many different types of brain tumours.
-Surgery is often the mainstay of treatment for brain tumours.
+Brain tumour surgery is often the mainstay of treatment for brain tumours.

 Not all brain tumours are cancerous